rishur7/rishur7/README.md

 Developer with a demonstrated history of live working applications.
-Skilled in Data Structure, Algorithm, Android Development, Web Development and Graphic Designing.
-Comfortable with programming languages like JAVA, C and familiar with Kotlin.Strong engineering professional with a Bachelor of Engineering B.E focused Computer Science from Chitkara University,Punjab.
+Made several applications on Android Studio and worked on both front-end and back-end in Web Development.Skilled in Data Structure, Algorithm and Problem Solving.
+Comfortable with programming languages like JAVA, C, Java Script and familiar with Kotlin.
+Strong engineering professional with a Bachelor of Engineering B.E focused Computer Science from Chitkara University,Punjab.

 Linkedin- https://www.linkedin.com/in/rishabh-srivastava-r7/